 “This is a holistic life.
 You have to balance your financial health with your mental health, emotional, and spiritual health.”- John

 THIS DEBT-FREE JOURNEY HAS BEEN CHALLENGING FOR ME…

 Once we started to make more income and spend less, we were able to pay off over $80,000 in over 4 years.
 By God’s supernatural power, we will be completely debt free by November 2019.
-We have $17,000 left until we are completely debt free.
-I am believing that it will happen with joy, no turmoil, and by continuing to work smarter not harder.
+We have $17,000 left until we are completely debt free and I am believing that it will happen with joy, no turmoil, and by continuing to work smarter not harder.

-THEREFORE, YOU HAVE TO UNDERSTAND THAT YOUR JOURNEY IS YOUR JOURNEY…
+UNDERSTAND THAT YOUR JOURNEY IS YOUR JOURNEY…

 Don’t be intimidated or ashamed because your story doesn’t look like another person’s.
 It doesn’t matter how much debt you have.
 What matters is coming to terms with your debt and spending behaviors so you can ADDRESS it and map out a plan to get from under it!
 I have learned a LOT from the choices I have made and I work to help other women overcome the shame, limiting beliefs, and heartbreaking investments that I have made.
 If you are on this journey and need additional support I created a program, Accomplished Woman Course, where I teach women how to make clear, rational financial decisions so they can get there financial houses in order.

 Money is not everything.
 Give yourself grace and allow some flexibility along the way.
 Money is a tool, and it doesn’t make or break you but when used properly can definitely add freedom to your life.
 I pray that God gives you wisdom throughout your journey!

 Jená Emily Utley is a Holistic Lifestyle Maven and Possibility Trainer.
 She helps creative, enterprising, and entrepreneurial women achieve what they once thought impossible by attaining a fit mind, body, and understanding of God promises!